Radical Orchiectomy (Testicular Cancer)

 EBL: Minimal

-SPECIMENS: Testis + cord to pathology intact, cord margin marked
+SPECIMENS: Testis + intact tunica vaginalis + cord to pathology; proximal cord margin marked

 COMPLICATIONS: None

 DISPOSITION: PACU.
 Scrotal support.
-Pathology + markers at 5–7 days.
+Tumor markers + pathology at 5-7 days post-op.

 Signed: .ME, .MYDEGREE